 A regular exercise regimen and an intense job are not easy things to reconcile — so how do you fit exercise into a busy day?
-We’ve talked about midday workouts, some of my favorite exercise DVDs, and generally talked about how to find time to exercise, but not in a while — so I’m thrilled to welcome today’s guest poster, the blogger behind Sweet Hot Justice, who is doing the impossible and balancing a busy job as in-house counsel with a pretty awesome exercise routine.
+We’ve talked about mid-day workouts, some of my favorite exercise DVDs, and generally talked about how to fit exercise into a busy day, but not in a while — so I’m thrilled to welcome today’s guest poster, the blogger behind Sweet Hot Justice, who is doing the impossible and balancing a busy job as in-house counsel with a pretty awesome exercise routine.
 I’ve known of her since we both started anonymous blogs Way Back in ’08 — but we only just recently met in real life, and she’s every bit as awesome as her hilarious writing would make you think she might be.
-Please welcome Maria de Cesare of Sweet Hot Justice, giving her own excellent pointers for fitting workouts into your busy schedule! – Kat.
+Please welcome Maria de Cesare of Sweet Hot Justice, giving her own excellent pointers for finding time to exercise when you have an intense job! – Kat.

 I hate working out.
 Not “I hate working out” as in “Gyms aren’t my thing but I cherish my daily 5-mile jog.”
 No. I mean “I hate working out” as in “After working 60-hour weeks, I’d rather do almost any other thing in the universe, including sitting in a room and staring at my hands, than work out.”
 Also… I’m not exactly what you’d call an athlete.
 I have a job that involves lots of aggressive sitting.
 I hate sweating.
 You’ll never hear “Oh my god, Soul Cycle is the best thing on Sunday mornings!” come out of my mouth.
 You know what’s the best thing on Sunday mornings?
 A three-hour champagne brunch followed by not going to Soul Cycle.